InterDigitalInc/CompressAI/Readme.md

 ## License

-CompressAI is licensed under under the Apache License, Version 2.0
+CompressAI is licensed under the Apache License, Version 2.0

 ## Contributing

 We welcome feedback and contributions.
-Please open a GitHub issue to report bugs, request enhancements or if you have questions.
+Please open a GitHub issue to report bugs, request enhancements or if you have any questions.

 Before contributing, please read the CONTRIBUTING.md file.